Ladies of the Maccabees: Early history

-On March 25, 1886, nine ladies met at the home of Adelphia Grace Ward (aka Mother of the Order, Past Great Commander) to establish the order of the Ladies of the Maccabees (L.O.T.M.).
+On March 25, 1886, nine women met at the home of Adelphia Grace Ward (aka Mother of the Order, Past Great Commander) to establish the order of the LOTM.
 She became known as "Mother Ward" throughout the length and breadth of Maccabeedom.

-The women began as a local club, or "Hive" in Muskegon, Michigan, but made application to form a statewide auxiliary at the Great Camps 1886 convention; they were denied.
+The women began as a local club, or "Hive" in Muskegon, Michigan, but made application to form a statewide auxiliary at the 1886 Knights of the Maccabees Great Camp convention; they were denied.
 They tried again at the 1887 convention and were turned down.
-In 1888, permission was given to create a "Great Hive" for the state.
+In 1888, permission was given to create a "Great Hive" for the state of Michigan.
 Laws were drawn up and officials elected and the Great Hive of Michigan was chartered in May 1890.
 Great Hives were founded in other states such as Ohio and New York, and a "Supreme Hive" was established on October 1, 1892.

-In 1892, there was a schism within the auxiliary and a new group was formed called the Ladies of the Modern Maccabees (L.O.T.M.M.).
-The L.O.T.M.M. were later led by schoolteacher Bina West Miller who wanted to help build a fraternal insurance society for women, and she was quite successful.

 By December 1, 1896, there were Great Hives in half of the states in the Union as well as Canada and membership was up to 66,000, with 33,000 in Michigan alone.

-20th century
+In 1915, the LOTM had 179,719 members.
+In 1923, a juvenile department was created, the issuance of twenty-year payment certificates authorized, and the "Maccabee Temple," formerly the headquarters of the Knights of the Maccabees, at Port Huron purchased.
+In 1924, the LOTM had 858 lodges with a benefit membership of 45,384 and a social membership of 9,582.

+The LOTM merged into the Knights of the Maccabees in 1926.

+Headquarters

+The headquarters of this "Order" traveled a great deal more than the headquarters of most societies.
+Until the first annual review, they were located in Muskegon.
+Thereafterm they were located in Saginaw, Michigan.
+After the fourth annual review, in 1893, they were moved to Ann Arbor, Michigan.
+The sixth biennial review, held in 1906, authorized their removal to the Modern Maccabee Temple, in Port Huron, where they were located ever since.

+Schism

-The L.O.T.M.M. became the Women's Benefit Association in 1915 and the North American Benefit Association in 1966.
+In 1892, there was a schism within the auxiliary and a new group was formed called the Ladies of the Modern Maccabees (LOTMM).
+The LOTMM were later led by schoolteacher Bina West Miller who wanted to help build a fraternal insurance society for women, and she was quite successful.
+The LOTMM became the Women's Benefit Association of the Maccabees in 1915 and the North American Benefit Association in 1966.

-In 1915, the L.O.T.M. had 179,719 members.
-The Ladies of the Maccebees merged into the Knights in 1926.

 By the early twentieth century, the group had 100,000 members and by the late 1920s over 250,000.
 It still had 80,000 members in 1994.